 This example shows how to control the velocity of a motor using EtherCAT communication.

-For this Example, the EtherCAT network consists of the target computer as EtherCAT Master device and an Accelnet™ AEP 180-18 drive from Copley Controls as EtherCAT Slave device.
+For this example, the EtherCAT network consists of the target computer as EtherCAT Master device and an Accelnet™ AEP 180-18 drive from Copley Controls as EtherCAT Slave device.
 A supported brushless or brush motor must be connected to the drive.
 An example of motor that can be used is the SM231BE-NFLN from PARKER.
-In order to run this example, a dedicated network card must be installed and available on the target computer to be used for the EtherCAT communication, in addition to the card used for Ethernet link between the development and target computers.
+In order to run this example, a dedicated network card must be installed and available on the target computer to be used for the EtherCAT communication, in addition to the card used for the Ethernet link between the development and target computers.
 To test this model:

 Connect the network port of the dedicated card in the target computer to the EtherCAT IN port of the Accelnet™ drive.